-In For Your Eyes Only, Bond briefly wears a pale yellow short-sleeve shirt made by Frank Foster.
+In For Your Eyes Only, Bond briefly wears a pale yellow lightweight cotton jersey short-sleeve shirt made by Frank Foster.
 Pale yellow is a classic summer colour that looks great in the sun.
-The shirt has a large spread collar, cuffed short sleeves, a darted back, a placket with Foster’s unique stitching closer to the centre and an open breast pocket with mitred corners.
+The shirt has a large spread collar, cuffed short sleeves, a darted back and an open breast pocket with mitred corners.
 The shirt’s placket is stitched close to the centre like on most of Foster’s shirts, but it is also stitched on the edge of the placket since jersey doesn’t keep a crisp crease.
 The buttons are, of course, mother of pearl.
-The shirt’s material is difficult to identify, but it looks like a jersey cotton.

 The stone-coloured, flat-front trousers are made either of cotton or a cotton-linen blend.
 The trousers have a rear pocket on the right and a coin pocket below the waistband on either side, but they have no side pockets.
 Bond’s surcingle belt is off-white with black leather fittings and a brass buckle.
 The off-white fabric has large, length-wise ribs.
 In an off moment for Bond (and especially Roger Moore), his gig line is a failure.
 The placket, belt buckle and fly do not line up and look sloppy, causing his shirt to rumple.